A brief address on the occasion of my Kikyoshiki

 “It will be to the lasting shame of Christian sectarianism if the Buddhism that expresses itself thus remains estranged from the character and the message of Jesus Christ.”

-With a real, direct link made between Jōdo Shinshū and the Unitarian tradition [see also here], I felt even more inspired and encouraged to push on with my exploration, and one author whose work I particularly came to value was Alfred Bloom, an American scholar who pioneered Jōdo Shinshū studies in the English-speaking world.
+So, with a real, direct link made between Jōdo Shinshū and the Unitarian tradition [see also here], I felt even more inspired and encouraged to push on with my explorations, and one author whose work I particularly came to value was Alfred Bloom, an American scholar who pioneered Jōdo Shinshū studies in the English-speaking world.
 In 1946, he was sent to Japan to serve in the Allied Translator and Interpreter Service, but at this point in his life he was still promoting an evangelical form of Christianity.
 In a short, biographical essay called, “A Spiritual Odyssey: My Encounter with Pure Land Buddhism,” he tells us what then happened:

 “[I had the] opportunity to give talks in Christian churches in English as a means of helping Japanese youth learn English and hear the Gospel.
 On one occasion, as I preached on the Christian idea of grace, the minister translated my words.
 He said, “This is like Amida [Buddha].”

 Bloom recounts that, this brought him up short because he had been taught to believe that only Christianity had the truth about how the world is and our place in it.
 For him, the sudden experience of the Gospel being translated so directly into the terms of another religious tradition proved to be a pivotal, life-changing moment in his own journey of faith.
-Naturally, as a liberal Christian, Unitarian minister who was now intra-acting powerfully with Jōdo Shinshū thinking and practice, Bloom’s story was of great interest to me and, taken together with the earlier experience of Carpenter, I began to understand that my own spiritual journey, though unusual, was not one which was taking me through wholly unknown territory.
+Naturally, for me, as a liberal Christian, Unitarian minister who was now intra-acting powerfully with Jōdo Shinshū thinking and practice, Bloom’s story was of greatest interest to me and, taken together with the earlier experience of Carpenter, I began to understand that my own spiritual journey, though unusual, was not one which was taking me through wholly unknown or new territory.
 Instead, I began to see it was a journey with a long and honourable lineage.

 While there’s much more I could add, I’ll begin to draw to a close by highlighting some of Bloom’s words from 1984, which encapsulate my reasons for embracing Jōdo Shinshū as my personal faith, something which I feel assured, will help me better fulfil my role as an advocate of free-religion ( 自由宗教 jiyū shūkyō) working within the Unitarian tradition.
 Bloom wrote (the quotation is found on p.
 15 of the pdf, on the page numbered, 115):